hsu780112/New-York-Times-Hackathon/README.md

 ## Data Scientist's Resposibility
 As the data scientist on the team, my role was to evaluate the impact of a recent update to the New York Times app, designed to enhance user engagement within the Games, Cooking, and Audio sections.
 The update aimed to increase user interaction, time spent on these sections, and overall app retention.
 I conducted a comprehensive analysis of key engagement metrics—including session duration, click-through rates, and content consumption patterns—before and after the update to assess its effectiveness.
 The insights derived from this analysis helped determine the success of the update and informed recommendations for further optimization of the user experience.

-For this evaluation, synthetic data was used to demonstrate the analysis and hypothesis testing process.
-Final results and conclusions should be based on real data after the update has been tested in the live app environment.